text2gene/medgen-mysql/README.rst

 medgen-mysql is a free and open source library provided by Invitae under the [Apache 2.0 License](http://www.apache.org/licenses/), a copy of which is included within the repository.

-All questions, concerns, support, and curse words should be directed to package maintainers Andy McMurry ( AndyMC@apache.org ) and medgen-mysql contributors.
+All questions, concerns, support, and curse words should be directed to package maintainers Naomi Most (@nthmost) and medgen-mysql contributors.

 Contributions to this library are encouraged via fork and pull request.
 Diffs may be accepted when attached to nicely written emails.